MicroEJ/docs/VEEPortingGuide/platformCreation.rst

   This case is recommended when:

   - the MicroEJ Platform is used to build one MicroEJ Application on top of one BSP.
-  - the Application and BSP are slightly coupled, thus making a change in the BSP just requires to build the firmware again.
+  - the Application and BSP are slightly coupled, thus making a change in the BSP just requires to build the Executable again.

 - Case 3: Full BSP connection